cpustejovsky/giles/README.md

 ```

 ## Next Steps
+* ~~Add detailed instructions~~
-* Add detailed instructions
+* Add error handling to Start, Restart, and Watch
 * Make paths less brittle.
   * If the `main.go` file resides inside `~/foo/bar/baz/`, giles should be able to run when it is only given `~/foo`
-  * Have it return error if multiple `main.go`s are found in same path with suggestion to break up services
+  * Have watcher return sentinel error if multiple `main.go`s are found in same path with suggestion to break up services
 * Add short-circuit for too many file changes (like when a different branch is checked out in git)
   * Potentially having a configurable time to wait before restarting again
 * Graceful shutdown within giles